2012 Super League season results

 This is a list of the 2012 Super League season results.
 Super League is the top-flight rugby league competition in the United Kingdom and France.
-The 2012 season started on 4 February and ends on 6 October with the 2012 Super League Grand Final at Old Trafford.
+The 2012 season started on 4 February and ended on 6 October with the 2012 Super League Grand Final at Old Trafford.
 The Magic Weekend was scheduled over the weekend of 26 and 27 May and was played at the Etihad Stadium in Manchester for the first time, having previously been played at the Millennium Stadium in Cardiff and Murrayfield Stadium in Edinburgh.

 The 2012 Super League season consists of two stages.
-The regular season was played over 27 round-robin fixtures, in which each of the fourteen teams involved in the competition played each other once at home and once away, as well as their Magic Weekend fixtures played over the fifteenth round of the season.
+The regular season was played over 27 round-robin fixtures, in which each of the fourteen teams involved in the competition played each other once at home and once away, and their Magic Weekend fixtures played over the fifteenth round of the season.
 In Super League XVII, a win was worth two points in the table, a draw worth one point apiece, and a loss yielded no points.

 The league leaders at the end of the regular season, Wigan Warriors, received the League Leaders' Shield, but the Championship will be decided through the second stage of the season—the play-offs.
 The top eight teams in the table contest to play in the 2012 Super League Grand Final, the winners of which will be crowned Super League XVII Champions.